easytarget/pyPWMd/README.md

       Returns 'True' if the close was successful or node already closed or an error string on failure

-pypwm_client.pwm(chip, timer, ratio=None):
+pypwm_client.pwm(chip, timer, ratio = None):
-      Sets the PWM ontime according to `ratio`, uses the default frequency Returns an error string if the value was not set If `ratio` is None it will calculate and return the current value from the pin
+      Sets the PWM ontime according to `ratio` (a float between 0 and 1) Uses the default frequency as defined by `pwmfreq` Returns an error string if the value was not set If `ratio` is None it will calculate and return the current ratio and frequency from the pin

 pypwm_client.pwmfreq(chip, timer, frequency = None):
-      If a frequency (in Hz) is supplied it is set as the default PWM frequency Returns the current value
+      If a frequency (float, in Hz) is supplied it is set as the default PWM frequency Returns the (new) default value

 pypwm_client.servo(chip, timer, ratio):
       Sets the servo position ontime to `ratio`, uses the default servo timings